 • If fuel has been added to the vehicle using the capless funnel adapter, make sure that it has been removed.
-See "Filling the Tank with a Portable Gas Can" under Filling the Tank adapter bas been left installed in the vehicle, allowing fuel to evaporate into the atmosphere.
+See "Filling the Tank with a Portable Gas Can" under Filling the Tank ⇒ 250.
+The diagnostic system can detect if the adapter has been left installed in the vehicle, allowing fuel to evaporate into the atmosphere.
 A few driving trips with the adapter removed may turn off the light.